ONLYOFFICE/Docker-CommunityServer/README.md

 * [docker-compose.yml](https://github.com/ONLYOFFICE/Docker-CommunityServer/blob/master/docker-compose.groups.yml) for Community Server (distributed as ONLYOFFICE Groups)
 * [docker-compose.yml](https://github.com/ONLYOFFICE/Docker-CommunityServer/blob/master/docker-compose.workspace.yml) for ONLYOFFICE Workspace Community Edition
 * [docker-compose.yml](https://github.com/ONLYOFFICE/Docker-CommunityServer/blob/master/docker-compose.workspace_enterprise.yml) for ONLYOFFICE Workspace Enterprise Edition

+For working on `Ubuntu 22.04` and `Debian 11` or later, you need to use docker-compose versions v2.16.0 or later and uncomment the cgroup line in the yml file

 Then replace the `${MAIL_SERVER_HOSTNAME}` variable with your own hostname for the **Mail Server**.
 After that, assuming you have docker-compose installed, execute the following command: